 Eric T. Crum

-As Sustainable Systems Project Manager, Renée evaluates and researches food systems, and social and environmental sustainability programs for local, regional and federal governments.
-She examines attitudes and behaviors of diverse communities and develops customized and representative outreach strategies.
-Current projects include management and website development of Fork it Over (a food donation and waste diversion program), assessments of the Food Donation Infrastructure and food access in the University EcoDistrict (Eat Up), exploratory research as external evaluator of a bilingual sustainability exhibit at The Oregon Museum of Science and Industry (OMSI), as well as management of Portland Multifamily (PMF) and Metro Multifamily Outreach (MMO) programs.
-Renée has a Graduate Certificate in Nonprofit Management, a Master’s degree in Urban Studies, and is a doctoral candidate in the field.
-Her research areas include multiculturalism in the environmental movement, community food systems, ethical markets, the artisan economy and global social movements.
-A recognized expert on the relationship between social and environmental sustainability, Renée frequently presents at conferences for diverse audiences ranging from property management industry groups to academic geographers to United Nations delegations.
-In her free time she exchanges stories from adventures in travel and parenting.
+multicultural sustainability programs for local, regional and federal governments.
+Current projects include adoption and management of Fork it Over (a food donation and waste diversion program), assessments of the food donation infrastructure and district-level food access (Eat Up), exploratory research as the external evaluator of a new bilingual sustainability exhibit at The Oregon Museum of Science and Industry (OMSI), as well as the development and evaluation of Metro Multifamily Outreach programs (MMO).
+Renée has a Master’s degree in Urban Studies, and is a doctoral candidate in the field.
+Her research areas include multiculturalism in the environmental movement, community food systems, the artisan economy and global social movements.
+In her free time she makes up nursery rhymes with her two young kids.

 Nate serves as Research and Development Manager for CES.
 He is responsible for new project development, organizational strategy, and communications.
 Formerly project lead for the Port of Portland Technical Assistance Project (PTAP), Nate completed his Master of Business Administration (MBA) program with a focus a on sustainability in 2012.
 Prior to CES, Nate worked on large-scale land preservation issues in Colorado and green residential development in the Midwest, where his firm EcoUrban was among the first developers of LEED-certified residences in the U.S. Nate also has an undergraduate degree from Washington University in St. Louis.